-- Information on mortgages received and disposed for Local Government District and Assembly Area is available in the Economy section of: NISRA NI Neighbourhood Information Service: Economy statistics - Further information on housing statistics in Northern Ireland is available from the Department for Social Development at: Department for Communities: Housing statistics - 3.
+- Information on mortgages received and disposed for Local Government District and Assembly Area is available in the Personal Finances sub-section of the Economy section of the NISRA NI Data Portal. - 2.
+Further information on housing statistics in Northern Ireland is available from the Department for Communities at: Department for Communities: Housing statistics - 3.
 Further information in relation to mortgage and landlord possession statistics in England and Wales is available from: Ministry of Justice: Mortgages and landlord possession statistics - 4.
 Statistical information on the UK housing and mortgage markets is also available from UK Finance, a trade association for the UK banking and financial services sector at: UK Finance: Arrears and possessions statistics